 (1.5 hours) This course covers the promotional aspects of both global consumer and business-to-business marketing.
 Students learn how to design and evaluate integrated communication strategies and programs.
 The influence of culture on marketing communications is stressed throughout the course as it relates to advertising, sales promotion, personal selling, trade shows and other methods of promotion.
 Students apply the concepts through individual assignments and a comprehensive, integrative group project.
-Prerequisites: GM 4501 and 4502.
+Prerequisites: GM 4505.

-GF 4510 CHANNEL MANAGEMENT
+CHANNEL MANAGEMENT

-(1.5 hours) The effective management of channel relationships is essential to the marketing manager's ability to create value for customers though the efficient delivery of goods and services.
+(1.5 hours) The effective management of channel relationships is essential to the marketing manager's ability to create value for customers through the efficient delivery of goods and services.
 This course provides the knowledge and skills required to manage channel relationships effectively.
 Specifically, the course facilitates an understanding of: (1) alternative channel structures; (2) roles played by channel members in strategy and logistics; (3) effective methods for negotiating with channel members, and (4) technologies that enable the channel system.
-Prerequisites: GM 4501 and 4502.
+Prerequisites: GM 4505.

-GF 4513 INTERNATIONAL SALES AND NEGOTIATION
+INTERNATIONAL SALES AND NEGOTIATION

 (1.5 hours) The objective of this course is to expand understanding of the process of managing the customer interface.
 The dominant focus is on developing tools to manage the sales force, understanding the interface of marketing and sales strategy, and gaining basic skills in international sales negotiations.
 The course makes intensive use of cases and readings and guest speakers, and it includes a simulation exercise in sales negotiation.
-Prerequisites: GM 4501 and GM 4502.
+Prerequisites: GM 4505.

-GF 4517 GLOBAL PRODUCT DEVELOPMENT AND MANAGEMENT
+GLOBAL PRODUCT DEVELOPMENT AND MANAGEMENT

 (1.5 hours) This course examines how an organization can identify, develop and manage products for global markets.
 Issues include the product development cycle, the innovation charter, and the management of barriers to product development.
-Prerequisite: GM 4501 and 4502.
+Prerequisite: GM 4505.

-GF 4518 STRATEGIC SERVICES MARKETING
+STRATEGIC SERVICES MARKETING

 (1.5 hours) This course provides an understanding of the unique aspects of the strategic marketing of services at a global level.
 Key topics are: the growing role of services in the global economy and the differences between the strategic marketing of products and services.
-Prerequisites: GM 4501 and GM 4502.
+Prerequisites: GM 4505.

-GF 4523 CUSTOMER RELATIONSHIP MANAGEMENT
+CUSTOMER RELATIONSHIP MANAGEMENT

 (1.5 hours) The increasing availability of detailed customer information makes it possible for marketers to add value and instill loyalty by personalizing offerings to individual customers.
 This course focuses on using computerized techniques to acquire new customers, enhance the profitability of existing customers, and retain profitable customers.
-Prerequisites: GM 4501 and 4502.
+Prerequisites: GM 4505.

-GF 4531 INTERNATIONAL MARKETING RESEARCH
+INTERNATIONAL MARKETING RESEARCH

 (1.5 hours) This course focuses on the use of marketing research techniques for competitive advantage in a global business context.
 Critical assessment of the need for market information, and of its potential value, is an important part of this course.
 Students will develop the necessary skills to implement real-world market research, including research design, data collection, data analysis and reporting the results.
-Prerequisite: GM 4502.
+Prerequisite: GM 4505.

-GF 4701 EXPORT/IMPORT MANAGEMENT
+EXPORT/IMPORT MANAGEMENT

 (1.5 hours) This course covers in detail the techniques and procedures involved in successfully carrying out export and import transactions.
 Topics include the language of international trade, INCO terms, payment terms, trade barriers, export licensing, pricing, order handling, insurance, international collections, and international transportation.
 Documentation requirements of export and import operations are examined in detail.
 Import and customs clearance procedures are studied along with their relation to foreign product sourcing and international purchasing.
 The functions and operations of Foreign Trade Zones are illustrated, and the important area of countertrade is introduced.
-Finally, legislation that affects the international trader and some of the alternatives to exporting (licensing, foreign manufacturing and joint ventures) are covered.
-Prerequisites: GM 4302 and GM 4502.
+Prerequisites: GM 4505 and GM 4300.